Burwood Park: Modern history

 Private plots could be purchased for £450 in 1927, with the cost rising to £550 by 1930.
 The first houses on the park were developed in the 1930s on Eriswell Road, Onslow Road, Cranley Road, Broadwater Road and Chargate Close.
 The rest of the park at this time was open woodland.

 Plots continued to be sold post-war, with some of the original houses also changing hands.
 Burwood Park developed its remaining land over the following decades.
 To fully exploit the available space, new roads were narrower and plots smaller than the originals.
 The 1990s saw a switch to infill development, with older plots split and replaced with two houses; the residents association estimate this will be an "ongoing process" because a large portion of the current stock has re-development potential.

-Burwood Park School

 In 1955 the Guinness family allowed a property on the estate to be converted into a school for deaf boys.
 Despite going coeducational, the school was forced to shut in 1996 due to declining numbers, with the remaining pupils transferring to Ovingdean Hall School near Brighton.
 (Note: The Burwood Park Foundation, a charity supporting deaf children, was formed with residual funds from the sale of the school buildings.)